The Book of points I

 c) I go to the point using different systems of representation.

-During this process of making points, I was committing in spontaneity, immediacy, accumulation, difference, persistence, repetition, exhaustion, and renewal.
-The book feeds from the uniqueness and complexity of each ‘ present’ moment and dances with the question: How to create meaning?
+During this process of making points, I was committing to spontaneity, immediacy, accumulation, difference, persistence, repetition, exhaustion, and renewal.
+The book feeds from the uniqueness and complexity of each ‘present’ moment and dances with the question: How to create meaning?

 The Book of points 1 can be purchased.
 If you would like to have a copy, let me know: mariakefirova@gmial.com.